JamesKindon/jkindon.github.io/_posts/2021-07-19-citrix-mcs-and-azure-ephemeral-disks.md

 *  An Operating System Disk (typically a managed disk on remote storage)
 *  A Temporary Disk which is flushed on reboot.
 Azure by default will place the page file on this disk for instances built in Azure
-*  A machine “Cache” which lives locally on the hypervisor running the VM
+*  A machine "Cache" which lives locally on the hypervisor running the VM

 Not all instance types are the same.
 Not all instance types have a temporary disk, and not all instance types have a cache.

 Take an NV12 spec machine, for example, it has a massive temporary disk (300Gb), however, it has no cache.
 A Dsv4-series VM has neither.

-An Ephemeral disk is simply put, your Operating System disk placed onto either the VM Cache IF the size of that Cache is larger than the OS disk, or, at time of writing, [a preview feature allows the OS disk to be housed on the Temporary disk](https://docs.microsoft.com/en-us/azure/virtual-machines/ephemeral-os-disks#preview---ephemeral-os-disks-can-now-be-stored-on-temp-disks) IF the Temp disk is larger than the OS disk.
+An Ephemeral disk is simply put, your Operating System disk placed onto either the VM Cache `If` the size of that Cache is larger than the OS disk, or, at time of writing, [a preview feature allows the OS disk to be housed on the Temporary disk](https://docs.microsoft.com/en-us/azure/virtual-machines/ephemeral-os-disks#preview---ephemeral-os-disks-can-now-be-stored-on-temp-disks) `If` the Temp disk is larger than the OS disk.

 Why do we care?
 Simple.
 An Ephemeral Disk is free and its fast.
 There is no charge for operating an Ephemeral Disk.
 It is housed on high performing, low latent local SSD disk.

 Ephemeral Disks do NOT survive a VM de-allocation.
 They are destroyed and recreated, they do, however, survive an operating system reboot.
-This makes them a perfect candidate for non-persistent VDI or SBC based workloads, a Citrix MCS specialty…
+This makes them a perfect candidate for non-persistent VDI or SBC based workloads, a Citrix MCS specialty...

 ## Citrix MCS and Azure Ephemeral Disks

 Citrix MCS now can utilise cached base ephemeral disks.
-Once Microsoft removed the preview status of “cache disk based Ephemeral Disks”, MCS will support that too with a logic of “if the cache is big enough – use it”, if it’s not, use the temp disk.
+Once Microsoft removes the preview status of "cache disk based Ephemeral Disks", MCS will support that too with a logic of "*if the cache is big enough – use it, if it's not, use the temp disk*".

 The Citrix iteration of this relies on the use of a shared image gallery, and as of the time of writing, requires a custom provisioning scheme driven by PowerShell.
 I am expecting at some point soon, this will be a tick box in Studio.

+{: .box-note}
+**Update 18.10.2021** - you can now select to consume Azure Ephemeral Disks via the CVAD Studio GUI

 In a Microsoft world, the use of Ephemeral Disks is typically associated with services that can consume scale sets, and one of the significant changes is that if an Ephemeral Disk is in use, the page lives on the OS disk.
 With MCS however, the brains of provisioning still move this page file to the Temp Disk, freeing up IOPS for more important use cases.